 How Does an ADI Solve Data Management Challenges

 Leading agencies are finding ways to address these issues head on.
 Building custom ad technology is one clear way to remove these data challenges and, in turn, create true competitive advantages in the crowded PPC agency market.

 But rather than spending months engineering the data structures and storage necessary to build such technology, agencies can gain access to all their robust, cross-channel ad data with an Advertising Data Infrastructure (ADI) instead.

 An ADI centralizes an agency’s current and historical PPC data in one place, making it available to anyone on the team with access.
 Shape’s ADI imports data from seven ad platforms via our Shape API.
 It then normalizes it and stores it in a fully-managed data warehouse unique to each agency.
 Instead of spending hours aggregating data across multiple ad platforms for each of their clients, digital advertisers can run complex analyses in Google BigQuery.
 Or, an analyst can link the ADI to Google Sheets or Google Data Studio to create beautiful reports that automatically update with fresh data.

 2. Data is Democratized

 Agencies that utilize a PPC data management platform can break down data silos that limit innovation and communication across teams.
-When all team members have access to the same unified data source, they all analyze and report on the same set of data.
-Similarly, other departments can easily access PPC data (ex: SEO teams using keyword volume data to identify target keywords for content) without getting roadblocked.
+When all team members have access to the same unified data source, they all analyze and report on the same set of ppc data.
+Similarly, other departments can easily access PPC data (ex: customer success teams can generate client reports) without getting roadblocked.

 3. Data is Fresh and Complete